-2. the designated State unit will approve each proposed service before it is put into effect; and Not applicable to ARS.
+2. the designated State unit will approve each proposed service before it is put into effect; and requirements of the VR services portion of the Unified or Combined State Plan will apply to the services approved under the waiver.

+Not applicable to ARS.